simonwep/li18nt/README.md

     // Here you can either pass true ("loose"), false, "strict", "loose" or an extended configuration object.
     "duplicates": {
-        "mode": "loose", // Mode is now a sub-property "ignore": [
+        "mode": "warn", // Mode is now a sub-property "ignore": [

             // You can also use the array-sytax e.g. ["pages", "dashboard", "dashboard"]